zhinoo-zobairi/network-security/Notes/Firewalls.md

 - If compromised, attackers are contained here and cannot freely pivot into Verwaltungs-IT or core infrastructure.

 ### Zentrale IT-Dienstleister (Central IT Services)
-- Critical backend services: mail servers, directory services, HPC cluster, file servers, e-journals.
+- Critical backend services: mail servers, directory services, HPC cluster (High Performance Computing), file servers, e-journals.
 - Heavily protected, positioned deeper inside than the DMZ.

 ### True vs Pseudo-DMZ
+- **True DMZ:**
+>firewall rules + separate network topology, example: Internet → Firewall → DMZ subnet → Firewall → LAN

-- **True DMZ:** a separate subnet with its own firewall interfaces and rules.
+A separate subnet with its own firewall interfaces and rules; own network segment, IP range.
+It is physically or logically isolated by the firewall.
+Traffic must cross firewall rules to move between:
+- Internet ↔ DMZ
+- DMZ ↔ LAN

+Even if the firewall rules are misconfigured, the physical/logical subnet separation means the attacker still has to cross the firewall device to move further.
+*This is network segmentation you can draw on a diagram with three zones: Internet, DMZ, LAN.*
+- **Pseudo-DMZ:**
+>only firewall rules to “pretend” separation, example:
+Internet → Firewall allows → 192.168.10.50 (web server)

-- **Pseudo-DMZ:** no dedicated subnet, only separation by firewall rules within the same network.
-Less secure, since a rule mistake can expose internal systems.
+NO dedicated subnet, only separation by firewall rules **within the same network**.
+Servers are in the same address space as the LAN, but firewall rules “pretend” to isolate them.
+The firewall says “treat this host differently,” but physically/logically it is still in the LAN.
+Less secure, since a rule mistake can expose internal systems. **IF:**

-**Conceptual summary:**
-- Diagram 1 illustrates the *principle* of a DMZ with packet filters and a proxy firewall.
-- Diagram 2 shows a *practical university deployment* where the DMZ, admin IT, and central services are clearly separated and protected in layers.
+  - Web server has address 192.168.10.50.
+  - Workstations are also 192.168.10.x (**same subnet**)
+  - Firewall rules say:
+  - Allow Internet to → 192.168.10.50 (web server).
+  - Deny Internet to → 192.168.10.0/24 (other hosts).

+  But since the web server is on the same subnet as LAN PCs, if an attacker compromises it, they can directly **ARP-scan (Address Resolution Protocol) = maps IPv4 addresses → MAC addresses on a LAN** and talk to the workstations: the firewall won’t even see that traffic, because it never passes through it.
-#### Tangible Flow Example
+#### Example
 - A student accesses an **e-learning platform** (in the DMZ).
 - Request goes: Internet → firewall → DMZ server.
 - If the e-learning server is hacked, the attacker cannot directly jump into the exam management system (Verwaltungs-IT), because that lies behind a different firewall barrier.